10htts/Docker-faas/docs/SECRETS.md

 # Deploy function with secret
 faas-cli deploy -f stack.yml

-# If secret is missing, deployment will fail with error:
+# If a secret is missing, the gateway auto-creates it as an empty file and logs a warning.
-# Error: secret validation failed: missing secrets: [db-password]
+# Update the secret value after deployment if your function depends on it.
 ```

 ## Security Features